NinjaWeedle/Flambe/README.txt

 == 1.
 DESCRIPTION ==

 Flambé is a WarioWare-inspired set of minigames with one unifying theme: heat.
-In this game, you'll need to stop ovens from overheating, Start a fire, and all sorts of other activities in order to keep up a steady burn.
+In this game, you'll need to stop ovens from overheating, start a fire, and all sorts of other activities in order to keep up a steady burn.
 Of course, if you want to get a good score, you'll have to master controlling your calculator.